zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 In this documentation, the steps of creating the runtime directory and configuring the runtime directory are described separately.
 The configuration step is the same for a Zowe runtime whether it is installed from a convenience build or from an SMP/E distribution.

-### Step 4 (b) Install Zowe Runtime using z/OSMF Workflow
+### Step 4 (Method 2): Install the Zowe runtime using z/OSMF Workflow

 A z/OSMF workflow provides the ability to encapsulate a task as a set of dependent steps.
 These can be divided across different areas of an organization and can form the basis for the automated auditable processes.

 z/OSMF workflows consist of a workflow definition that users then operate and manage as workflow tasks. z/OSMF Workflow tasks can help to guide the activities of system programmers, security administrators, and others who are responsible for managing the configuration of the system.
-For more information on z/OSMF workflows see, [z/OS 2.2 workflows](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.2.0/com.ibm.zosmfworkflows.help.doc/izuWFhpAboutWorkflows.html), [z/OS 2.3 workflows](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zosmfworkflows.help.doc/izuWFhpAboutWorkflows.html), and [z/OS 2.4 workflows](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfworkflows.help.doc/izuWFhpAboutWorkflows.html).
+For more information on z/OSMF workflows, see [z/OS 2.2 workflows](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.2.0/com.ibm.zosmfworkflows.help.doc/izuWFhpAboutWorkflows.html), [z/OS 2.3 workflows](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zosmfworkflows.help.doc/izuWFhpAboutWorkflows.html), and [z/OS 2.4 workflows](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfworkflows.help.doc/izuWFhpAboutWorkflows.html).

 Zowe provides a z/OSMF workflow definition that can be used to create a runtime environment from the Zowe convenience build.
 Register and execute the z/OSMF workflow to create a runtime environment with the z/OSMF web interface.